 Because you have these two major roles, I suppose it feels like a natural decision then to play-conduct the Mozart Concertos.
 Does that give you a different perspective on the music, taking full responsibility of the music?

 I suppose unless you have a particular affinity with a conductor that feels strongly that you have to be perfectly together, this music doesn't really require a conductor.
 So I don't really see myself as conducting these pieces.
 With the Mozart I think it's perfectly fine for it to have a chamber music feel to it.
 So I actually think of myself less as a conductor in that role.
 It's an independent orchestra and we just happen to not have a conductor for the violin concertos.

-Nikolaj Znaider will conduct and perform with the London Symphony Orchestra on Sunday 18 December at the Barbican, performing Mozart Violin Concerto's No 1 and 4 along with Tchaikovsky Symphony No 4.
+Nikolaj Znaider will conduct and perform with the London Symphony Orchestra on Sunday 14 May at the Barbican, performing Mozart Violin Concerto No 5 along with Tchaikovsky Symphony No 5.